 - LexVoc terms: LexBib URI, English labels, and BabelNet URI: Query.

-- LexVoc terms: LexBib URI, English labels, and hits in LexBib/Elexifinder full text corpus (English): Query.
+- LexVoc terms: LexBib URI, English labels, and hits in LexBib/Elexifinder full text corpus (English and Spanish): Query.

 - Places, and number of relations as "first author location": Query.